Hydrodynamic Coulomb drag in odd electron liquids: Coulomb drag resistance

 is the interlayer density-density correlation function (dynamical structure factor).
 Here $\delta n_{1,2}(\bm{q},\omega)$ are the Fourier components of the density fluctuations in both layers.
 Provided that $D(\bm{q},\omega)$ is known to the liner order in $\bm{v}$ the drag resistivity is given by

 The solution strategy to determine $\rho_{\text{D}}$ can be summarized as follows.
 We linearize Eqs. \eqref{eq:J} and \eqref{eq:p} in fluctuations $\delta n_{1,2}$ and $\delta\bm{v}_{1,2}$.
-Each equation should be replicated to describe fluctuations in both layers labeled by $(\delta n_1,\delta\bm{v}_1)$ for the drive later, and $(\delta n_2,\delta\bm{v}_2)$ for the drag layer.
-In the drive layer we also assume a stead flow with velocity $\bm{v}$ with fluctuations $\delta\bm{v}_1$ occurring on top of it.
-For simplicity we assume that the average electron density is the same in each layer $n_{1,2}=n$.
+Each equation should be replicated to describe fluctuations in both layers labeled by $(\delta n_1,\delta\bm{v}_1)$ for the drive layer, and $(\delta n_2,\delta\bm{v}_2)$ for the drag layer.
+In the drive layer we also assume a steady flow with velocity $\bm{v}$ with fluctuations $\delta\bm{v}_1$ occurring on top of it.
+For simplicity we take that the average electron density is the same in each layer $n_{1,2}=n$.
+We further assume identical screening properties of both layers.
 We solve these equations to determine fluctuations in equilibrium first and then iterate this solution once to determine nonequilibrium parts of density fluctuations to the linear order in $\bm{v}$.
-Thermal averages leading to the dynamic structure factor can be calculate with the help of the correlations functions defined in Eqs. \eqref{eq:I} and \eqref{eq:Xi}.
+Thermal averages leading to the dynamic structure factor can be calculated with the help of the correlations functions defined in Eqs. \eqref{eq:I} and \eqref{eq:Xi}.
 We implement this strategy by breaking down solutions separately for Galilean-invariant systems and those without Galilean invariance.